BertHav/Omgevingsmonitor_Software/README.md

 Execute Project -> Clean.

 Check 'Start a build immediately' and choose 'Clean'.

+## version 4.57 <a name="version457"></a>
+Fixes for manually input keys from opensensemap.org.
+The USB input keeps buggy.
+But this is only for emergency key input without reprogramming the whole box or people who want to add sensors which are not supported in de default configuration.
+If the input hangs, just reset the box.
+Sensors of SEN54/55 added to upload to opensensemap.org.

 ## version 4.56 <a name="version456"></a>
 Many small adjustments to improve reliability when switching operating modes.
 All output of sensors that can be additionally connected to the 3V3 I2C bus are uploaded in the case of a valid opensensemap key, which can be entered via USB.